edwardbair/SPIRES/README.md

 # SPIRES

-Spectral unmixing with SCAGD placeholder name.
+Snow property inversion from remote sensing (SPIReS).
 Does two sensors right now.
 Tested w/ MATLAB 2019b.

 1) Clone this repository and add the base directory and all of its sub-directories to your MATLAB path.